 Events in The Hub

 The Benefits of Upcycling are many fold and include

-When you give a second life to something by mending, buying or making upcycled items you have the benefit of knowing that you are taking steps to promote healthier and more positive surroundings and it can go some way to help reduce the pressure of ‘environmental’ stress.
+When you give a second life to something by mending, buying or upcycling items you have the benefit of knowing that you are taking steps to promote healthier and more positive surroundings.
+It goes some way to help reduce the pressure of environmental stress.

-When we buy upcycled products we are usually supporting local small businesses, metal workers, craft studios, wood workers etc who often sell at local farmers markets, town markets or Craft fairs.
-We reduce reliance on globally mass produced inferior products and fast fashion.
-We are enabling many artisans to support themselves and contributing to the continuation of many heritage crafts.
+When we buy upcycled products we are usually supporting local small businesses, metal workers, craft studios, wood workers etc who often sell at local farmers’ markets, town markets or craft fairs.
+We reduce reliance on globally mass-produced inferior products and fast fashion.
+We are enabling many artisans to support themselves and contribute to the continuation of many heritage crafts.

 Men in Sheds are a fantastic global movement and are ace at fixing items and upcycling.
 Get in touch with your local group for more information.